 When engaging in any balanced scorecard project you might like to use a software system like BSC Designer which not only makes it easy to manipulate and update the data, it makes it easy to present it in a business like format, making it easier for you to collaborate and communicate your vision, plans and progress to the business.

-Below, you can see an example of the 2015 focused, HR Balanced Scorecard which we have developed in BSC Designer, using the information and insights from earlier in this article.
+Below, you can see an example of the HR Balanced Scorecard which we have developed in BSC Designer, using the information and insights from earlier in this article.

-There should be enough information in this article for you to develop your own 2015 focused HR balanced scorecard using an enabling software tool like BSC Designer.
-Good luck in 2015.
+There should be enough information in this article for you to develop your own HR balanced scorecard using an enabling software tool like BSC Designer.